deggis/ca-tharsis/README.md

 Now, within these artificial user groups, **AUG's**, and application groups **AAG's**, all policies behave similarly.
 Pick any user from the same group and the `what-if` tool should give same results.

-## Step 2: Internal representation of policy objects
+## Step 2: Reduce policies to lists of booleans

-We dig the information for the rest of the referenced policy filters and re-create an internal representation for them.
+We dig the information for the rest of the referenced policy filters and re-create an internal representation for them: a list of booleans, yes/no flags, that are shared between all policies.

-As an accidental byproduct of this (especially the Step 1), we're able to create relatively compact reporting of existing policies using artificial user/application groups:
+As an accidental byproduct of this (especially the Step 1), we're able to create relatively compact reporting of existing policies using artificial user/application groups, for example:

 - How many and which users are targeted
 - How many and which applications are targeted
 - What controls are included

-## Step 3: Re-create the policy as logical model
+## Step 3: Translate the lists of booleans as cpmpy logical model

 Create a `cpmpy` model that consists of three parts: